moffin-tech/api-examples/request-comply-advantage/README.md

 This README contains a brief description of [the example content](./index.js)

 ## What exactly is Comply Advantage?
-Comply Advantage is a tech company that creates a solution detecting and reducing fraud losses.
-The Comply Advantage focus is to identify and reduce the risks associated with illegal financial activities.
+Comply Advantage is a tech company that creates solutions to detect and reduce fraud and associated losses.
+The Comply Advantage's focus is to identify and reduce the risks associated with illegal financial activities.

 Comply Advantage uses advanced technologies like automatic learning and natural language process to analyze big financial data and detect abnormal or suspicious patterns.
 Their platform combines data from different sources, such as sanctions lists, regulatory reports, news, and social media, to give its clients a comprehensive view of potential risks.

 ## How can I use Comply Advantage?

-### Create your moffin account
+### Create your Moffin account
 First you will need an account in the Moffin Sandbox environment.
 You can create one easily in this [page](https://moffin.mx/sign_up).